Fliplet/fliplet-cli/docs/Data-integration-service.md

 - `key` (optional): a 512-bit **encryption key for the data**.
 If not provided, Fliplet will automatically generate one and manage it in a secure keystore for your organization.
 - `salt` (optional): a 512-bit encryption salt to encrypt the encryption key when this is generated and managed by Fliplet.
 The system will automatically generate a salt if you don't provide one.
 Note that this option should not be used when using the `key` parameter.

-You can provide the options above via the classic YML configuration file:
+You can provide the options above via the classic YML configuration file.
+Here's the most basic example to get you started using encryption:

 ```yml
 encrypt: